East Africa – Day 43

-Today is the thirteenth day of our birding trip to Kenya which we have organised through local ground agent and bird guide Moses Kandie of Birdwatching Express Tours.
+Today is the thirteenth day of our birding trip to Kenya which we have organised through a local ground agent and bird guide Moses Kandie of Birdwatching Express Tours.
 He provided lots of references, who all said that Moses was a brilliant guide and well organised.
-Having now birded with him, I can honestly say that he is a great birder, very focussed on what we want, which I seeing our target birds, and a great guy.
+Having now birded with him, I can honestly say that he is a great birder, very focused on what we want, which I seeing our target birds, and a great guy.
 He knows the calls and can whistle most things in and has recordings for the most birds.

 Today was our last day in Kenya, with a night flight home tonight.
 It seemed apt that our Kenya section started and ended in the same Nairobi hotel.

 This morning we were up at 4.30 am, for a 5.00 am breakfast and then a long drive south to Magadi.
 Here it was arid and barren and we were in Southern Kenya, only 30 km from the Tanzania border, or twenty minutes drive.
 Moses said the habitat was pretty similar to the Masai Mara except there are a lot more water pools there.

 There were also traditionally dressed men herding their cows, especially ones in a pool drinking.
 One got stuck in the mud and had to be rescued by a herder.
 Moses said that the border was porous here, as the tribes have relatives on both sides.